cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

-Similarly to [ANU bids](#anu-bids), sellers can themselves propose to update their name to a certain value if anyone is willing to send them `x` CHI for that.
+Similarly to [ANU bids](#anu-bids), sellers can themselves propose to update their name to a certain value if anyone is willing to send them `x` XCRC for that.
 In other words, they can propose an offer like this:

 > Anyone is able to update my name `p/seller` to the value `xyz`, provided
-> that they pay `x` CHI to my address that owns the name.
+> that they pay `x` XCRC to my address that owns the name.

 Constructing a partially signed transaction that represents such an ask is a bit trickier than constructing a partially signed bid, since the inputs